Rush Limboy ending a fabulous week of broadcast excellence once again.

 We want to hear negotiation.

-We want to see negotiate.
+We want to see negotiation.

-He was taking it on the chin for not negotiating.
+Obama's saying, no, no, he was taking it on the chin for not negotiating.

-Obama had to call A press conference.
+Obama had to call a press conference.

 Obama had to go out and start lying through his teeth about how he was willing to talk to anybody.